SIGSEGV111/krenewd/krenewd.md

 krenewd [OPTION]...

 # DESCRIPTION
 **krenewd** is a daemon designed to automatically renew Kerberos tickets.
 It monitors specified session or process IDs and renews Kerberos tickets at defined intervals, utilizing a specified keytab file if provided.
 If no keytab file is specified, it follows an auto-detection sequence to find an existing keytab.
+The keytab is only used if required -that is- if no existing ticket can be refreshed.

 # OPTIONS
 -h, --help